pocket-option-code/pocketoption-promo/README.md

 1. **Increased Trading Capital**: A higher balance provides the flexibility to explore different strategies and asset classes without risking too much of your principal.
 2. **Reduced Risk**: Extra bonus funds allow you to test new methods, indicators, or assets without putting your main deposit on the line.
-3. **Exclusive Perks**: Some promo codes offer benefits like reduced spreads, higher payouts on specific trades, or access to special tournaments.
+3. **Exclusive Perks**: Some Pocket Option promo codes offer benefits like reduced spreads, higher payouts on specific trades, or access to special tournaments.
 4. **Competitive Edge**: In a dynamic market, having an initial boost can be crucial for early gains and learning experiences.